Italian Labour Union: The Italian Labor Federation (FIL)

 On 4 June 1949, at the Liceo Visconti in Rome, Republicans and Social Democrats founded the FIL.

-In the same summer of 1949, some trade unionists of the autonomous socialist faction led by Italo Viglianesi, split from CGIL, following the example of autonomous socialists led by Romita, who split from PSI and founded the United Socialist Party (PSU) in December 1949.
-Attempts by Viglianersi’s group to join the FIL were blocked by FIL leadership, as they were considering, under American pressure, merging with the Catholic LCGIL.
+In the same summer of 1949, some trade unionists of the autonomous socialist faction, led by Italo Viglianesi, split from the CGIL, following the example of autonomous socialists led by Romita, who had left the PSI and founded the Unitary Socialist Party (PSU) in December 1949.
+Attempts by Viglianesi’s group to join the FIL were blocked by the FIL leadership, as they were considering, under American pressure, merging with the Catholic LCGIL.
 The American embassy and the American Federation of Labor saw establishing a single, unified, non-communist trade union, to oppose the communist CGIL, as being in their interest.

 The first and only FIL congress was held from 29 January to 5 February 1950 in Naples.
 The primary object of this meeting was to arrange the merger with LCIGL, but the decision was immediately controversial.
 Objections were made on both procedural grounds, (the decision had been made by FIL executives without any public voting), and on political grounds (many wanted the FIL to be independent from both Catholic and American influence).
 The Italian Republican Party and United Socialist Party had already urged their supporters in the FIL to oppose this merger.

 In the end, only the FIL leadership joined the LCIGL (which changed its name to the Italian Confederation of Workers' Trade Unions on April 30, 1950).
 The bulk of the rank and file membership resolved decided to form a new union, independent from the politics and foreign influence which had sundered the CGIL and FIL.

 On 5 February 1950, at the end of the congress, the FIL ceased to exist.

 Formation of the Italian Labor Union (UIL)

-On 5 March 1950, in the Casa dell’Aviatore (Aviator House) in Rome, 253 delegates from the now defunct FIL congress participated in the foundation of the Italian Labour Union (UIL).
+On 5 March 1950, in the Casa dell'Aviatore (Aviator House) in Rome, 253 delegates from the now defunct FIL congress participated in the foundation of the Italian Labour Union (UIL).
 Despite claims to political independence, the new organization was strongly social democratic and reformist in character.
 The assembly president was senator Luigi Carmagnola.
 Other notable attendees included Italo Viglianesi, Enzo Dalla Chiesa and Renato Bulleri of the PSU; Raffaele Vanni, Amedeo Sommovigo and the former Prime Minister Ferruccio Parri, all of the PRI; several trade unionists from the PSLI; and other independent trade unionists.

 The founding declaration and program approved by delegates included the UIL five founding pilasters: